The Bankrate promise

 Pros and cons of callable CDs

-Your principal is protected: There are risks with callable CDs, but it’s still a reasonably safe investment.
-Even if the issuer redeems the CD early, you won’t lose out on your original investment, thanks to FDIC insurance.
+- Principal is protected: Even if the issuer redeems the CD early, you won’t lose any of the original investment, thanks to FDIC insurance.

-Additional complications: The standard benefit of regular CDs is the lack of any work on your part: Invest, watch it earn and withdraw at the end of the term.
-With callable CDs, you might have to deal with the hassle of finding a different investment sooner than you expected.
-Plus, if the issuer calls your CD, interest rates have likely declined, which means you’re going to struggle to find similar earning potential.
-If you have a 10-year CD that is called four years into the term, you’re going to need to figure out how to make up for those earnings for six years.
+- Requires more investment strategy: If the issuer calls your CD, interest rates have likely declined, which means you’re going to struggle to find similar earning potential.
+For example, if a 10-year CD is called four years into the term, you’d need to figure out how to make up for those earnings for the six years lost.